jeremylaw95/conversational-finance-agent/REPORT.md

 **Code Review and Refactoring**: Claude provided suggestions for improving code organization, adding rate limiting functionality, and ensuring the codebase followed professional development standards.

+**Research and Context Building**: I used ChatGPT to summarize recent papers related to the original ConvFinQA work, helping me understand developments in financial document QA and multi-hop reasoning since 2022.
+This research informed my decision to pursue a prompt-first approach rather than simply reimplementing the original paper's retrieval-based system with updated models.

 The collaboration was transparent and iterative - I would describe problems, share code snippets, and work through solutions together.
 Claude's contributions were significant in achieving the 61.9% accuracy and building a production-quality evaluation framework.
 This report itself was structured and refined with Claude's assistance to ensure clarity and completeness.